Short Answer

 11. Decision-Flipping Events

-• Trigger: The 2026 PGA Championship, scheduled for May 14 –17, 2026, at Aronimink Golf Club in Newtown Square, Pennsylvania [^] [^] [^] , introduces several key catalysts that could influence prediction markets.
+• Trigger: The accurate scheduling and execution of the 2026 PGA Championship, set for May 14–17, 2026, at Aronimink Golf Club in Newtown Square, Pennsylvania, serves as a primary catalyst [^] [^] [^] .

 13. Related News